10 Tips for Back-to-School Health

 Infants and toddlers have likely already been immunized to prevent the spread of many diseases such as polio, smallpox, measles, mumps, hepatitis A & B, and possibly chicken pox.
 But older children require additional vaccinations or boosters to protect them and future generations.
 For example, a polio booster is generally in order for children ages four to six.

 In all cases, you should consult your family physician for guidance on the proper immunization schedule.
-The National Institute of Health recommends the following vaccinations for students aged 11 and older:
+You can also visit the National Institute of Health website to see all the vaccinations recommended for kids aged 11 and older.

 2. Teach Proper Health Habits